maxenglander/www/_posts/2013-04-23-jersey-versioning.md

 ## Version 2

 As our product evolves, we come up with a lot of ideas to improve the API.
 Any changes we want to make that would break the API for current clients, we put in version 2 of the API.
-Here are some (arbitrary) examples of non-compatible
+Here are some (arbitrary) examples of non-backwards-compatible
 changes:

  * Rename `artistName` to `artist`